jstg004/blockchain_research/ipfs_notes.md

 - not limited to the blocks in one torrent
   - operates as a persistent marketplace where a node can acquire the blocks blocks that they require
-    - the node can aquire the blocks regardless of what files those blocks are part of
+    - the node can acquire the blocks regardless of what files those blocks are part of
     - blocks can come from completely unrelated files in the filesystem
     - nodes come together to barter in the market place